NorthOC/northoc.github.io/content/index.md

 <article class="profile-article">

-## Book 📕
+## Book

 I wrote a book in 🇱🇹.
 [Check it out here!
-(LT)](/articles/lt/parasiau-knyga/) if you've finished reading the book, it would help a ton if you could give it a review on [Goodreads](https://www.goodreads.com/book/show/124929130-meil-s-aidimas).
+(LT)](/articles/lt/parasiau-knyga/) In the meantime, feel free to check out what the readers have to say about it on [Goodreads](https://www.goodreads.com/book/show/124929130-meil-s-aidimas).

 To get a copy, contact me via my email: [rev.denisas@gmail.com](mailto: rev.denisas@gmail.com)